SAM-OCTA: Prompting Segment-Anything for OCTA Image Segmentation: Experiments

 The loss functions used for fine-tuning vary depending on the segmentation tasks.
 For FAZ and capillary, the Dice loss is employed.
 However, for RV, artery, and vein, the clDice loss is utilized \citep{shit2021cldice}.
-Accurate segmentation of tubular, network-like structures, such as RV, neuron, or road, is relevant to the centerline.
-There are two steps to calculate the clDice loss.
-The clDice loss can leverage this topological property to assist in preserving the connectivity of tubular segmentations.
-First, min- and max-pooling layers are used to iteratively extract the centerline of the predicted image and the label, similar to the erosion operation in morphology (it is given for the ROSE dataset, and this step can be skipped).
+The clDice loss can leverage centerline topological property to assist in preserving the connectivity of tubular segmentations such as vessels and roads.
+Min- and max-pooling layers are used to iteratively extract the centerline of the predicted image and the label, similar to the erosion operation in morphology.
 Then, based on the predicted values, labels, and the extracted centerline, the clDice loss can be calculated.
 These two loss functions can be represented as:

 where

 $Y$ → {\itshape the ground-truth},

 $\hat{Y}$ → {\itshape the predicted value},